Settings

 (Not saying that he was, just that it seems the much more plausible theory than the reward one.)

-• nullc 7 months ago
+• nullc a year ago

 Epstein was just a con man, he wove a fog of mystery around himself as part of the con and people are still being duped by it to this day.

-jonplackett 7 months ago
+jonplackett a year ago

 Whatever the outcome of this specific case, we are clearly at a tipping point in history - it’s now basically impossible to say for certain if a fake video is real, and potentially even more problematic - also impossible to say for sure that a real video is not fake.